 On October 1, 1898, 191 Beacon was purchased from Edward Hamilton by wool merchant Henry Clay Weston.
 He and his wife, Evelyn (Owen) Weston, lived at 177 Beacon.

 By the 1899-1890 winter season, 191 Beacon was the home of the Westons’ son-in-law and daughter, Allen Curtis and Evelyn (Weston) Curtis.
 They previously had lived at 277 Clarendon.
-Allen Curtis was a stockbroker.
+They also maintained a home, Sunfield, in Beverly Farms.

 Henry Weston died in July of 1904.
 On February 26, 1909, his estate transferred 191 Beacon into Evelyn Weston’s name.
 She continued to live at 177 Beacon.